1101-1/TRustyPasswd/README.md

 #### Security

-The Password Keeper Service will use strong cryptographic algorithms to encrypt and decrypt passwords in the database.
+TRustyPasswd will use strong cryptographic algorithms to encrypt and decrypt passwords in the database.
 The application will use the Argon2 password hashing function to derive a cryptographic key from the user's master password.
 The application will use the ChaCha20-Poly1305 authenticated encryption algorithm to encrypt and decrypt passwords in the database.
 ### Non-Functional Requirements
 #### Performance

 TRustyPasswd should be able to handle a large number of password records efficiently.
 The application should be able to add, retrieve, update, delete, and list password records.
-#### Security(Will be soon)

-The Password Keeper Service should be designed with security in mind.
-The application should follow secure coding practices to prevent common security vulnerabilities such as SQL injection, buffer overflow, and race conditions.
-The application should be thoroughly tested for security vulnerabilities.
 ### Architecture

-The Password Keeper Service will consist of the following components:
+TRustyPasswd will consist of the following components:

     Command-line interface (CLI) module
     Database module